The British Embassy recently held a live Facebook session discussing the latest developments in regards to residency for UK nationals living in Spain.

 Q. Is it possible to start the residency process from the UK due to the current travel difficulties?

-Kirsten Garry of Babelia said that being able to do that would very much depend on which documentation you had in place prior to leaving Spain.
+Kirsten Garry of Babelia said that being able to do that would very much depend on which documentation you had in place before leaving Spain.

 If you would like clarification on that, Kirsten advises you to contact Babelia to find out your options.